dashohoxha/killercoda-scenarios/docker-scripts/wordpress/intro.md

 All the containers of docker-scripts are placed on the same local network, and **wsproxy** knows how to access the container of each domain that it manages.
-So, only the **wsproxy** container needs to get the ports `80/443` forwarded from the hosts.
+So, only the **wsproxy** container needs to get the ports `80/443` forwarded from the host.
 The Wordpress containers get their requests from **wsproxy** through the docker-scripts local network, so they don't need to expose the ports `80/443` to the host or to the outside world.